vid-db/vid-db/README.md

 </h1>

 <p>
-I'm an ethusiast web developer based in the Philippines.
+I am an web developer ethusiast based in the Philippines.
 I recently graduated with a Bachelor of Science in Information Technology major in web and mobile development.
-I have a passion for crafting seamless and efficient development solutions with a unique blend of creativity and technical expertise to every project.
-I'm currently specializing in web development using JavaScript, TypeScript, Next.js, React, Node Js, Tailwind, Material UI, Axios, Express Js, Prisma, MySQL, Postgresql and more.
+I am passionate in for crafting seamless and efficient development solutions with a unique blend of creativity and technical expertise to every project.
+I'm currently specializing in web development using JavaScript, TypeScript, Next.js, React, Node Js, Axios, Express Js, Prisma, MySQL, Postgresql, CSS frameworks such as Tailwind CSS, Material UI Shadcn and more.
 </p>

 <h3 align="center"> TECH STACK</h3>